 ALSO READKnife crime offences 'highest since 2011' in UK: Government UK government denies handwritten note on Brexit is policy UK government facing defeat on EU citizens' Brexit rights UK government rejects Farage's ambition to be link to Trump UK MP calls on India to end demonetisation stress for NRIs

+"We have some of the safest roads in the world but we are always looking to make them safe.
 These changes will help reduce the number of people killed or injured on our roads and equip new drivers with the skills they need to use our roads safely.
 Ensuring the driving test is relevant in the 21st Century - for example the introduction of sat navs - will go a long way towards doing this," said UK transport minister Andrew Jones.

 The DVSA said increasing the time candidates had to do independent driving would allow the examiner to better assess the driver's ability to drive safely on high risk roads.

 Currently, learner drivers in Britain spend a large amount of test time on low risk roads such as housing estates.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)